reflectoring/reflectoring.github.io/_posts/2021-03-27-first-java-program-robot-arena.md

 Then this article is for you. **We'll go from zero to building a robot arena in Java**.

-If you get stuck anywhere during this tutorial, [check out codegym](https://codegym.cc).
+If you get stuck anywhere in this tutorial, know that this is totally fine.
+In this case, might want to [learn Java on CodeGym](https://codegym.cc).
 They take you through detailed and story-based Java tutorials with in-browser coding exercises that are ideal for Java beginners.

 Have fun building robots with Java!